CraftingGamerTom/QCC-Greenhouse-DataCollectionSvc/documentation/SERVER README.txt

 hydroponic water levels, and data transfer error reports are to be implemented (***This may also be handled by the Raspberry Pi*** TO BE DETERMINED).

+			----------   REST Endpoints    ----------
+The DataCollector service handles requests based on endpoints and the information in JSON format (See below).
+Endpoints can be over simplified by calling them links that are typed into a browser.
+Below are a list of the current endpoints in the service and what they do
+POST:
+ - /sensorData
+	Puts sensor data into the raw data database table
+ - /observationData
+	Puts observation data into the observation database table
+ - /sensorData/{ard}/{sens}
+	Currently only returns a response code
+ - /sensorData/{id}
+	Currently only returns a response code

 			----------   Data Collection   ----------

 There are currently five types of sensor objects.
 The seperation of Objects is